-Effective January 1, 2020, an employee who was an eligible employee before September 27, 2019 and who did not enroll in the Plan or enrolled in the Plan at less than 5% of eligible compensation, as defined by the Plan, was automatically enrolled or re-enrolled in the Plan as of January 1, 2020 at 5% of eligible compensation, provided the participant was an eligible participant and did not make an affirmative election to not enroll in the Plan.
-An employee who becomes an eligible participant on or after January 1, 2020 is automatically enrolled in the Plan at 5% of eligible compensation as soon as administratively possible, following 45 days after becoming an eligible employee, unless the participant makes an affirmative election to not enroll in the Plan.
+An employee who becomes an eligible participant is automatically enrolled in the Plan at 5% of eligible compensation as soon as administratively possible, following 45 days after becoming an eligible employee, unless the participant makes an affirmative election to not enroll in the Plan.
 The participant's automatic enrollment election of 5% will increase by 2% effective the first payroll period ending on or after April 1 of the plan year following the plan year in which the eligible employee's automatic enrollment begins and each successive year until a maximum election of 15% pre-tax deferral is reached, subject to certain limitations.

-Participants who are 50 years of age or older by the end of a particular plan year are eligible to defer an additional portion of their annual compensation as catch-up deferrals, up to the annual IRS limit.
+Deferrals are withheld by the Company from each participant's compensation and deposited in the appropriate investment option in accordance with the participant's directives.
 Participants can elect to invest in any combination of the available investment options offered under the Plan, in addition to mutual funds and exchange-traded funds available through a self-directed brokerage account.
 However, participants may not elect to invest more than 20% of their account in the Intel Stock Fund.
 Participants may change their investment elections daily.